jennyrhee/flood-events/docs/final-report.md

 ## 5. Flood Classification

-This modeling task was to predict whether or not a flood event occurred, which is a binary classification (supervised learning) problem.
+This modeling task was to classify whether or not a flood event occurred, which is a binary classification (supervised learning) problem.
 The feature categories were meteorological, regional, and seasonal variables.

 ### 5.1.
 Data Preparation